Kanegraffiti/House-of-Wura/README.md

 - Editorial homepage with hero, services, testimonials, and Instagram grid
 - Dedicated pages for services, shop catalogue, lookbook, about, contact, privacy, and terms
 - WhatsApp-first engagement including floating chat button and prefilled CTAs
+- Fast, RAG-powered AI stylist assistant that streams replies from the Edge on demand
+- Huly-inspired motion system with magnetic buttons, tilt cards, and smooth page transitions
 - Client-side cart that assembles looks and now checks out via WhatsApp with signed order IDs
 - Order storage, proof uploads, and admin dashboard powered by Vercel Blob (no traditional DB)
 - Protected admin area to review orders, update statuses, and reply to customers from WhatsApp templates